JeremieLitzler/journal/docs/posts/2022-09-28-grow-garlic-charles-dowing/README.md

 ## How to harvest

-1. Take the garlic out by pulling it gently while digging it out gently to keep the stem and / or remaing leaves.
+1. Take the garlic out by pulling it gently while digging it out gently to keep the stem and / or the remaining leaves.
 Keeping the stem will help conserving it longer.
 2. Cut the roots while fresh.
 3. Peel out the first outer skin because it is a lot easier

 ## How to store garlic

-At first, right after harvest, you can leave quite a bite of stem to help the garlic finish rippening.
+At first, right after harvest, you can leave quite a bite of stem to help the garlic finish ripening.

 Don't leave garlic under the direct sun too long.
-2 days is sufficient to dry, otherwise, it can start deteriorating.
+Two days is enough to dry the outer skin, otherwise, it can start deteriorating.
 Then, put it under cover to dry some more for about 20 days, with enough air.